opalj/opal/TOOLS/bdl/README.markdown

 - Finish

 # Plug-in Installation
-1) install "Xtext Redistributable":
-	- add Xtext update site from https://eclipse.org/Xtext/download.html (currently: http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/)
-	- in category "Xtext" select "Xtext Redistributable" and install it
-2) install the plug-in:
 - add the plug-in directory as an update site
 - select the category "BDL" and finish the installation

 # Using the Plug-in
 Create or open a file with the extension "bdl".